Timeline of Events related to the Georgetown Branch of the B&O

-Landmark dates, times and reference points for events and occurrences on the Georgetown Branch.
-This is very much a work in progress.
-Last updated 1/25/2017
+Landmark dates, times and reference points for events and occurrences on the Georgetown Branch

-- ca 1800: Henry Foxall arrives in DC and builds Columbia Foundry on shore of Potomac by Three Sisters islands.
+- ca 1800: Henry Foxall arrives in DC and builds Columbia Foundry on shore of Potomac River by the Three Sisters islands.

 - 1814: Columbia Foundry nearly destroyed by British forces during War of 1812.

 - Mar, 1825: C&O Canal charter established by act of President Monroe.